containers/podman.io_old/getting-started/installation.md

 #### [Debian](https://debian.org)

-The podman is available in the Debian 11 (Bullseye) repositories and later
+The podman package is available in the Debian 11 (Bullseye) repositories and later.

 ```bash
 sudo apt-get -y install podman